Merata: How Mum Decolonised the Screen

 The doc admittedly takes a fairly by-the-numbers approach to biographical filmmaking, but what the film lacks in finesse, it more than gains in significance.
 Mita gives audiences a mostly chronological survey of his mother’s pioneering work as he chronicles her origins in journalism and education where she broke barriers as a Maori voice on both sides of the camera.
 There are many affectionate interviews with Merata Mita’s children, who speak to her dedication as both an artist and mother.
 Moreover, the film shows how Mita’s strong sense of the power of onscreen representation frequently motivated her to put herself on the line.
 The film smartly conveys this sense through a sequence in which Mita invites a camera crew into her home and speaks frankly about her abusive partners and how she had an abortion because her family was proving to be too big a burden for her budget, thus using her space on screen to advocate for better awareness and education of contraceptives.

 As a slice of film on film, Mita dives into his mother’s most significant works including her groundbreaking first dramatic feature Mauri (1985).
 He shows the segment of her feature documentary Patu!
-(1983), which chronicled what happened when South Africa’s soccer team toured New Zealand during the apartheid era.
+(1983), which chronicled what happened when South Africa’s rugby team toured New Zealand during the apartheid era and Kiwis protested the games to display their opposition to South Africa’s systemic racism.
 Merata Mita showed the outbreak of civil disobedience as protests erupted in response to the tour and its insensitive racial undertones in a nation so affected by colonialism.
 Mita vividly conveys his mother’s ability to harness the power of documentary for speaking truth to power.

 Canadian audiences will especially enjoy Mita’s exploration of Patu! and his mother’s work as he and several interviewees compare her to documentary legend Alanis Obomsawin.
 Noting that the Abenaki filmmaker’s Incident at Restigouche debuted at festivals alongside Patu!, the film conveys how both women introduced themselves as significant voices holding settler authorities accountable and capturing visible evidence of vehement systemic racism.
 The doc’s appraisal of Obomsawin’s work is appreciated and productive in illustrating how voices like Obomsawin and Mita are still far too rare when they have so much to say.